Polymer/old-docs-site/1.0/docs/devguide/data-binding.md

     `this.firstName` will fire `first-name-changed`.
 Listeners will receive an event object whose `e.detail.value` attribute has the changing property's new value.

-When using a {{site.project_title}} element with other elements or frameworks, you can manually attach an <code>on-<var>property</var>-changed</code> listener to an element to be notified of property changes, and take the necessary actions based on the new value.
+You can manually attach a <code><var>property</var>-changed</code> listener to an element to [notify external elements, frameworks, or libraries](/1.0/docs/devguide/properties.html#notify-external) of property changes.

 This is essentially what {{site.project_title}} does when you create a two-way data binding.

 ### Two-way binding to native elements {#two-way-native}